 If you experience these symptoms, you can rest easy knowing that many of these symptoms can improve with lifestyle and dietary adjustments.
 Ideally, you catch yourself on this rollercoaster early, as waiting too long may lead to insulin resistance or, eventually, type 2 diabetes.
 Try these natural solutions to balancing your blood sugar.

 Managing your diet is the most effective way to balance your blood sugar.
 Understanding our nutritional needs can be overwhelming, especially if you have a health condition like Hashimoto’s.
 We know that carbohydrates are the primary source of glucose, so limiting carbs is imperative.
 However, knowing good carbs from not-so-good carbs can be challenging.
 The Glycemic Index is an easy-to-use tool to help you choose carbohydrates that have minimal blood sugar effects.
+When you eat carbohydrates, always eat some protein, too, to keep blood glucose levels steady.

 Regular physical activity pulls glucose from your blood to your muscles, making your cells more receptive to insulin.
 Too much physical activity can be detrimental if you struggle with low blood sugar.
 An excellent place to start is with aerobic exercises like walking and swimming.